Page 1 of 2

 Yes, there is a wait list.
 After applicants are selected randomly and given numbers based on the order of their selection, they are placed in available seats at TEMS or WIMS.
 The rest are given a wait list number, based on the order of their selection.
 Students are offered seats which may come available.

-a.
-If you move out of a district/town that is a partner district (see above), you can apply for the ACES Magnet School Parent Choice program for the current year, and your child will remain at the school as a transfer student.
+- If you move out of a district/town that is a partner district, you can apply for the ACES Magnet School Parent Choice program for the current year, and your child will remain at the school as a transfer student.

-b.
-If you live in a non-partner district and you move to a partner district, your child may remain at TEMS or WIMS but you must register your child in the new district.
+- If you live in a non-partner district and you move to a partner district, your child may remain at Thomas Edison Middle School (TEMS) or Wintergreen Interdistrict Magnet School (WIMS) if the district has space available (availability is not guaranteed).
+You must register your child in the new district.

 Page 1 of 2